paigelayman/connectfourbypaige/README.md

 ### How to Get Started

-- Fork and clone this repo -`cd` into folder
+- Fork and clone this repo
+- `cd` into folder
 - Open in broswer with `open.html`
 - To make edits, open in VS code with `code .`
 - Or, play **here** now on Surge [Four to Score](https://paiges-fourtoscore.surge.sh/)